sinch/readme-sync/README.md

 This is a CLI application that allows to offload the editing workflow of a documentation site published on [ReadMe](https://readme.com/) (previously known as "ReadMe.io") to a local repository of Markdown content files.

+> Note: As of June 2021, this application is no longer maintained.

 Main features: